Philadelphia Car Accident Attorney

 For Pennsylvania drivers, 6,119 accidents in 2020 were attributed to aggressive driving.
 Although aggressive driving is often considered to be road rage behaviors, those kinds of behaviors really only encompass a part of what is classified as aggressive driving, according to a study on the behavior.

 Over 65 percent of traffic fatalities are caused by aggressive driving, according to a SafeMotorist.com.
 2019 report.
 In that same study, it was reported that over 37 percent of aggressive driving incidents involved a firearm.
-Our Norristown car accident lawyers can help if you have been injured due to an aggressive driver.
+Our Philadelphia car accident attorney team can help if you have been injured due to an aggressive driver.

 Speeding